 10 Villages and Towns in Dordogne You Do Not Want to Miss

-Tiny little villages made up of half-timbered houses with slanted rooves or castles perched precariously on a cliff, overlooking a cluster of houses that make up the eponymous town.
+Tiny little villages made up of half-timbered houses with slanted roofs or castles perched precariously on a cliff, overlooking a cluster of houses that make up the eponymous town.
 Read on to find 10 of the prettiest towns in Dordogne and start planning your trip.

 The Dordogne department in France is one of the most visited parts of the country, second only to Paris.
-Every year millions of tourists flock here to savor the local cuisine, visit the castles and explore the quintessential French villages.
+Every year, millions of tourists flock here to savor the local cuisine, visit the castles and explore the quintessential French villages.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.